Arches National Park in One Day: One Epic Itineray

 Stop 5: Explore The Devils Garden Primitive Loop

 After lunch, make your way to the Devil’s Garden Trailhead.
-The Devils Garden Trail has a variety of trail options for every kinds of hiker, but make no mistake, this is definetly one of the best hikes in the park.
+The Devil’s Garden Trail has a variety of trail options for every kind of hiker, but make no mistake, this is definitely one of the best hikes in the park.
 The popular reason to hike this trail is to see the Landscape Arch.

 The Landscape Arch is the longest arch in North America measuring in at 306 feet (93.3 meters).
-Also accessible from the The Devils Garden Primitive Loop you can see Tunnel Arch, Pine Tree Arch, Partition Arch, Navajo Arch Dark Angel Arch and Double O Arch.
-Understand why this loop is popular?
+Also accessible from The Devil’s Garden Primitive Loop you can see Tunnel Arch, Pine Tree Arch, Partition Arch, Navajo Arch Dark Angel Arch, and Double O Arch.
+Understand why this loop is popular.
 You see a load of amazing arches!

 - Hiking to Landscape Arch | Trail Length: 1.9 mi (3.1 km) roundtrip | Difficulty: Easy